LIST OF PROCESSING FACTORS TO EVALUATE PESTICIDE RESIDUES MEASURED IN THE NETHERLANDS

 Processing factors have been obtained from EFSA reviews, EFSA opinions, JMPR reports and JMPR evaluations.
 The overview of the processing factors is listed in an Excel spreadsheet on this site (Overview processing factors.xls (in zip file)) and represents the situation of 12 December 2019, based on information on Pesticide Web, the EFSA website and the JMPR website.
 The rationale behind the current list of processing factors is presented in the document Rationale processing factors.pdf on this site.
 Only the processing factors for cooked polished rice were changed to those for raw polished rice.
 No update has taken place since March 20, 2018.

 (1) VWS: Public Health, Welfare and Sport; EL&I: Economic Affairs, Agriculture and Innovation

-(2) this group is formed by representatives from the Netherlands Food and Consumer Product Safety Authority (NVWA), the Board for the Authorisation of Plant Protection Products and Biocides (Ctgb), the National Institute for Public Health and the Environment (RIVM) and the Dutch Productboard for Horticulture.
+(2) this group is formed by representatives from the Ministry of VWS, the Netherlands Food and Consumer Product Safety Authority (NVWA), the Board for the Authorisation of Plant Protection Products and Biocides (Ctgb), the National Institute for Public Health and the Environment (RIVM) and the Fresh Produce Centre (Groente Fruit Huis).